 The tool uses a cookie in order to evaluate use of content and compile reports for us on activity on our websites and Apps.

-(Information about turning off Google Analytics is accessible via the Tools tab at the top of the page)
+(Information about turning off Google Analytics is accessible via the "How you can control the information sent to Google" section near the bottom of the page)